The Eyes of the Dragon: Plot

-After a brief trial, during which the judge decides Peter is guilty, he is locked up in the enormous tower called the Needle in the center of the city.
+After a brief trial, Peter is declared guilty, and is locked up in a high tower called the Needle in the center of the city.
 Thomas is then crowned King, although he is only twelve years old; due to his youth and his fearful inexperience, he allows Flagg enormous amounts of power.
-At the start of his long stay in the Needle, Peter manages to send a note to the judge who convicted him, Anders Peyna, with the seemingly innocuous requests to have his mother's old dollhouse and napkins with his meals.
+At the start of his long stay in the Needle, Peter manages to send a note to the judge who convicted him, Anders Peyna, with the seemingly innocuous requests to have his mother's old dollhouse with him, and also to have napkins brought with his meals.
 Peyna is puzzled by the requests, but, seeing no harm in them, grants them.
 Five years later, Peter escapes from the Needle, having used the toy loom in the dollhouse and threads from the napkins to make a rope.
-After the escape he and his allies rush to get Roland's bow and arrow.
-However, it is not to be found because Thomas had it once they got into the king's "sitting room".
-Flagg, now revealed as a demonic being, is about to kill them when Thomas reveals himself and tells Flagg that he (Thomas) watched Flagg poison Roland.
+After the escape, he and his allies try to find King Roland's bow and arrow, which is now in Thomas' possession.
+Flagg, now revealed as a demonic being, is about to kill them when Thomas arrives and reveals how he watched Flagg poison Roland.
 Thomas shoots Flagg in the eye, but Flagg uses magic to disappear and escape.
 At the end of the novel, Peter is declared to be the rightful king.
 Thomas, who has become deeply hated in Delain, sets off alongside his butler, Dennis, to find Flagg.
 They find him and confront him, but the narrator does not reveal the outcome.